isblab/pickET/docs/usage_instructions.md

 Look at the each of the six segmentations generated from S1 for the tomograms in the dataset.
 From all the segmentations generated from S1 for a given tomogram, identify the segmentation(s) in which particles are well separated from the background.
 More than one segmentation may be chosen for the next step.
 Also, note the voxel value for the voxel corresponding to particles in the segmentation.
 This could be 0 or 1 and is called the `particle_cluster_id` for each of the chosen segmentations.
 Either of the following ways can be used to obtain the `particle_cluster_id`:

-1. Hover over a target particle in the loaded Napari window. #TODO UNCLEAR with the next step....
-This number should appear at the bottom of the window next to the coordinates of the mouse pointer
+1. Hover over a target particle in the loaded Napari window.
+This number should appear at the bottom of the window next to the coordinates of the mouse pointer.

 2. Check if a target particle is colored with a non-gray color in this overlay.
 If the particle is colored, then `particle_cluster_id = 1`, else `particle_cluster_id = 0`.